This is the eighth article in a series on the basics of VMware View.

 9. Finally, we need to make sure that this computer policy takes precedence over all other user policies.
 So any settings that normally affect the end-user on a standard computer are ignored – and our special virtual desktop settings are always applied.
 This option is called Loop Back Processing Mode in Active Directory GPOs.
 Locate the setting at Computer Configuration Administrative Templates System Group Policy.

 10. Double-click at the setting called User Group Policy loopback processing Mode, shown in Figure 6, select the Enable option and set a mode of Replace.

 At this stage you can test the policy by logging in as a user.
 Try hiding one of your shortcuts – you will find it disappears from the user view automatically without a refresh.
-Additionally, try creating a new shortcut in the shared location – it should appear automatically (Figure 7).
+Additionally, try creating a shortcut in the shared location – it should appear automatically (Figure 7).

 Finally, try as an end-user to right click and save a file on the desktop.
 If you have set the permissions correctly on the share, then you should find the user gets the access denied message shown in Figure 8.